amaysaxena02/Music-Generator/README.md

 ## 🧱 What this app is (and isn’t)

-- ✅ Local AI Music Generator with text → instrumental & vocal music.
+- ✅ Local AI Music Generator with text → instrumental music.
 - ✅ Streamlit interface for easy experimentation.
 - ❌ It does not produce multi-track stems or full DAW arrangements.
 - ❌ It is not a professional music production tool — for mixing and mastering, use a DAW.